 Easily score customer opinion following a conversation and build up a picture of your customer satisfaction levels.

-Both Twitter CSAT and NPS can easily be integrated to your social customer service workflow using the Sentiment platform.
+Both Twitter and Facebook CSAT and NPS can easily be integrated to your social customer service workflow using the Sentiment platform.
 All survey responses are stored and categorised for reporting and analytics.

 See it in action!
-Twitter CSAT or NPS is already available through the Sentiment platform, so you can start learning how customers rate your social customer service and looking at social customer service optimisation.
-Request a demo to find out more.
+Twitter and Facebook CSAT are already available through the Sentiment platform, so you can start learning how customers rate your social customer service and what you can do to optimise your social customer service.